IntersectMBO/cardano-haskell-packages/README.md

 The simplest solution is to just make sure to use a higher major version number when you start releasing to Hackage, even if this looks a bit odd.
 For example, if CHaP contains `X-1.0` and `X-1.1`, then the first Hackage release should be `X-1.2` or `X-2.0`.

+## Access control for CHaP

+Since packages are released to CHaP simply by making PRs, CHaP uses `CODEOWNERS` to determine whose approval is needed to release a package.
+The general rules are:
+- If a package is clearly owned by a particular team, then set that team as the CODEOWNER.
+- Prefer to use GitHub teams over individual accounts wherever possible.
+- In the case of patched packages, the owner should be whichever team owns the package that causes the dependency on the package that needs patching.

+Generally, use your judgement about what's appropriate.

 ## CI for CHaP

 The CI for CHaP does the following things: